vcato/practical_tdd/README.md

 Run your existing tests with everything still commented out.
 This confirms you're starting from a clean baseline.

 ### 3. Verify State II: Fix On, Test Off (Green)
 Uncomment **only the fix**.
-Run tests—they should still pass.
+Run tests -- they should still pass.
 This confirms your new code doesn't break anything existing.

 ```diff
 - # def calculate_discount(price, is_member):